 Comments Within a command file, comments are text that is ignored by the language interpreter.
 Single-line comments begin with either

 //.
 A comment may be on the same line as interpreted code.
 Text to the left of the comment marker is interpreted, and text to the right of the marker is ignored.
 Multi-line comment blocks begin with

 To enter the GSQL shell and work in interactive mode, type

-If a user name if provided but not a password, the GSQL system will then ask for the user's password:
+If a username is provided but not a password, the GSQL system will then ask for the user’s password:

-If a user name is not given, then GSQL will assume that you are attempting to log in as the default tigergraph user:
+If a username is not given, GSQL assumes that you are attempting to log in as the default

 To exit the GSQL shell, type either